mloesch/sickle/docs/tutorial.rst

 ================

-Sickle provides methods for each of the six OAI verbs (ListRecords, GetRecord, Idenitfy, ListSets, ListMetadataFormats, ListIdentifiers).
+Sickle provides methods for each of the six OAI verbs (ListRecords, GetRecord, Identify, ListSets, ListMetadataFormats, ListIdentifiers).
 Start with a ListRecords request::

     >>> records = sickle.ListRecords(metadataPrefix='oai_dc')